Willgunter/Discord-Clone/README.md

     - Created user box where user will click their username in the lower left corner and a box pops up that displays their information and allows them to change their color.
     - Color changing properties not fully implemented yet tho...

+- 2/13/2024
+    - Got user change color to work (with new users anyway), trying to get it to change color without refreshing page, copilor suggested behavior subjects so I might look into that next time I work on the project.